-Non-Invasive, SoftWave Shock wave Treatment for Erectile Dysfunction (ED)
+SoftWave is a New, Non-Invasive Treatment for Erectile Dysfunction (ED)

-Non-invasive Low-Intensity Extracorporeal Shock Wave Therapy (Li-ESWT) is a new treatment for millions of men suffering from occasional or total erectile dysfunction (ED).
-As an alternative to ED medications such as Viagra, Cialis, and others, Shockwave treatment for erectile dysfunction treats the underlying cause of ED, which is a lack of blood flow.
+Non-invasive SoftWave, a Low-Intensity Extracorporeal Shock Wave technology (Li-ESWT) is a new treatment for millions of men suffering from occasional or total erectile dysfunction (ED).
+As an alternative to ED medications such as Viagra, Cialis, and others, Shock wave treatment for erectile dysfunction treats the underlying cause of ED, which is a lack of blood flow.

-Dr. Gary Bellman and the SoCal Urology Institute utilize the most advanced clinically-proven technology and software in the medical field, known as SoftWave.
+Dr. Gary Bellman and the SoCal Urology Institute utilize this clinically-proven technology and software, considered the most advanced in the medical field.

 SoftWave is designed to increase blood flow to the penis, so that men can naturally achieve erections, without the need for medication or invasive procedures.